 Racial disparities exist for the percentage of population living under poverty level.
 Racial disparities in poverty result from cumulative disadvantage over the life course, as the effects of hardship in one domain spill over into other domains.
-Although Hispanic households in LaGrange County have a lower median income than White households, they have a lower percentage of population (8.5%) living under the federally defined poverty level (Figure 8).
+With lower median income than Whites it is no surprise that the highest percentage of population living under poverty is the African American population (33.6%).
+Figure 8 shows how the Hispanic population also has a higher percentage than Whites and Asians living under poverty.
+For the most part, this is consistent with statewide trends, but a higher percentage of African American population living under poverty than the state.